-It is said to be haunted by a lady in white who appears frequently in the kitchen of the property.
-However, there is some debate amongst those who have seen her as to whether or not she is simply a spirit that happens to be wearing white, or if she as an actual ‘lady in white’ which is a very specific type of spirit associated with cheating spouses.
+It is said to be haunted by a lady in white, who appears frequently in the kitchen of the property.
+However, there is some debate amongst those who have seen her as to whether or not she is simply a spirit that happens to be wearing white, or if she is an actual ‘lady in white’ which is a very specific type of spirit associated with cheating spouses.

 Haunted Hotels in Massachusetts